-Article 1 Cum Laude
+Article 21 Cum Laude

-Further provisions to Article 6.3 sub 8 BA EER; Article 6.3 sub 8 BSc GS EER; Article 6.3 sub 8 MA EER
+Further provisions in Article 6.3 sub 8 BA/BSc GS/MA EER

 - 1. The bachelor's or master's examination is awarded the designation 'Cum Laude' if the student has given evidence of exceptional skills during exams of the programme. - 2.
-By exceptional skills (as referred to in paragraph 1) is meant that: - all exams are passed without any resit, and - the unrounded and weighted average mark achieved is eight or higher, in addition to which no mark is lower than six, and - the bachelor or master thesis is graded with eight or higher. - 3.
+By exceptional skills (as referred to in paragraph 1) is meant that: - a. all exams are passed without any resit, and - b. the unrounded and weighted average mark achieved is eight or higher, in addition to which no mark is lower than six, and - c. the bachelor's or master's thesis is graded with eight or higher. - 3.
 If a student does not pass every module exam (including the final work) in the first sitting, the passing result will be registered as a resit, which makes a Cum Laude graduation impossible.

-Article 2 Grade Point Average (GPA)
+Article 22 Grade Point Average (GPA)

-Further provisions to Article 6.4 BA EER; Article 6.4 BSc GS EER; Article 6.4 MA EER
+Further provisions in Article 6.4 BA/BSc GS/MA EER